feedzai/AutoVizuA11y/README.md

 |                    <kbd>Alt (option)</kbd> + <kbd>Z</kbd> | How a point compares to the rest of the chart                 |
 |                    <kbd>Alt (option)</kbd> + <kbd>B</kbd> | Set longer description of the chart                           |
 |                    <kbd>Alt (option)</kbd> + <kbd>S</kbd> | Set shorter description of the chart (default)                |

+Other licensing options may be available, please reach out to [data-viz@feedzai.com](mailto:data-viz@feedzai.com) for more information.